PelionIoT/pelion-bridge-container-iothub/README.md

 arm PELION Device Shadow bridge for Microsoft IoTHub

+11/07/2018: updated bridge - new Google CloudIoT HTTP-based implementation (optional) in leu of MQTT

 11/04/2018: updated bridge - reoganized for future AWS and Google HTTP implementations

 11/03/2018: updated bridge - new IoTHub HTTP-based implementation (optional) in leu of MQTT